MrMavin/mcp-challenge/README.md

 ##### FakeStoreAPI wrapper with smart endpoints

-As FakeStoreAPI has misalignments between request expectations and actual requirements, which make the LLM to send invalid requests and going crazy, we implemented a wrapper with smart endpoints to manage the cart.
+As FakeStoreAPI has misalignments between request expectations and actual requirements, which make the LLM to send invalid requests and going crazy.
+We implemented a wrapper with smart endpoints to manage the cart.

 ##### Custom validation for routes